-• Image for The Amalfi curse (AUDIOBOOK)
+• Image for Never flinch : a novel (AUDIOBOOK)

-Last twilight in Paris : a novel (AUDIOBOOK)
+Marble Hall murders : a novel (AUDIOBOOK)

 • Image for Murder the truth : fear, the First Amendment, and a secret campaign to protect the powerful (AUDIOBOOK)